Stable Invariants of Words from Random Matrices: Stable -primitivity rank and stable characters of By Danielle Ernst-West, Doron Puder, Matan Seidel and Yotam Shomroni

-We need to stress that we do not know whether the stable $q$-primitivity rank is truly a new invariant.
-In fact, we have reasons to believe that $\sp_{q}$, for every $q$, is identical to $\sp$.
-For example, in \cite[Conj.~1.9]{West}, we conjecture that $\pi_{q}=\pi$ for all $q$. \begin{rem} Definition \ref{def:spq} can be applied to any field $K$, not necessarily finite, as all the background this definition relies on, such as the Cohn-Lewin theorem, is true for any field.
-Actually, it is also true for certain rings such as $\mathbb{Z}$.
-So we can define the $\mathbb{R}$-primitivity rank, the $\mathbb{C}$-primitivity rank, the $\mathbb{Z}$-primitivity rank and so on.
-It is possible that they all coincide.
-We do not know of any possible relation between these stable invariants over infinite fields or rings and word measures on groups. \end{rem}
+We need to stress that we do not know whether the stable $K$-primitivity rank is truly a new invariant.
+In fact, we have reasons to believe that $\spk$, for an arbitrary field $K$, is identical to $\sp$.
+For example, in \cite[Conj.~1.9]{West}, we conjecture that $\pi_{q}=\pi$ for all $q$. {}

 The stable representation theory of $\gl_{\bullet}\left(q\right)$ is well understood -- see, e.g., \cite{gan2018representation,putman2017representation,ERNSTWEST2025}.
 We believe that the general conjectural picture defined throughout this paper is true also in the case of $\gl_{\bullet}\left(q\right)$ with $\spq$ the suitable stable invariant.
 The fact that $\beta(w,\chi)$ is rational for every $w\in\F$ and non-trivial stable character of $\gl_{\bullet}(q)$ follows from \cite[Cor.~3.6]{ERNSTWEST2025}. \begin{conjecture} Fix a prime power $q$, and let ${\cal I}_{q}$ denote the set of all stable irreducible characters of $\gl_{\bullet}(q)$.
 Then for every $w\in\F$,